-The Public Participation Plan has a number of elements to inform and involve the public in a meaningful way.
+The Public Participation Plan has several elements to inform and involve the public in a meaningful way.
 The Agency will be accessible to the public, share information in a complete and understandable manner and record and respond to public comments and concerns.